Should You Consume Mind Flayer Parasite Specimens in Baldur’s Gate 3?

 Image: Larian Studios

-Baldur’s Gate 3 has plenty of choices for your character to make and these range from influential narrative decisions to even deciding what to do with the Mind Flayer Parasite Specimens (Tadpoles) you find throughout the game from certain enemies.
-This article will take you through if you should consume the Parasite Specimens or not in Baldur’s Gate 3.
+Baldur’s Gate 3 forces players to make plenty of important choices throughout its seventy-five-hour campaign, ranging from influential narrative decisions to deciding what to do with the Mind Flayer Parasite Specimens (Tadpoles) you find throughout the game from certain enemies.
+This article is here to help you determine if you should consume the Parasite Specimens in Baldur’s Gate 3.

-Should you Consume the Parasite Specimens in Baldur’s Gate 3?
+Should You Consume Parasite Specimens in Baldur’s Gate 3?

-If you are looking to experience as many of the abilities available to you in Baldur’s Gate 3 then I would recommend that you should definitely consume/take the Mind Flayer Parasite Specimens.
-There are a few drawbacks to doing this though so be wary if you are wanting to keep things safe for your first story playthrough.
+If you want to experience as many of the abilities in Baldur’s Gate 3 available, I recommend consuming/taking the Mind Flayer Parasite Specimens.
+However, doing this has a few drawbacks, so be wary if you’d prefer to keep things safe for your first story playthrough.

 Related: How to Dual Wield in Baldur’s Gate 3